An Introduction to Foundation Models

 Examples of foundation models

 There are different FMs for different applications.
-To make it easier to understand, you will find the origins, functions and areas of application of these common foundation models below:
+To make it easier to understand, below you will find the origins, functions and areas of application of some of the most common Foundation Models:

-• DALL-E: DALL-E from Open AI can generate images from text input.
+• CLIP: The CLIP (Contrastive Language-Image Pre-Training) model is trained on huge amounts of images and corresponding text descriptions.
+It enables the understanding and linking of images and texts.
+Text descriptions can be generated for images and, as in the DALL-E application, images can be regenerated from text input.
 In addition to the creation of images, DALL-E also enables the editing and refinement of existing images.
-The model is known for its applications in creating images for marketing campaigns, creating storyboards for games and films, generating ideas for physical products and creating a brand identity.
+The model is known for its applications in the creation of images for marketing campaigns, in the creation of storyboards for games and films, and in the generation of ideas for physical products.

-• SeamlessM4TSeamlessM4T from Meta AI is a multilingual, multimodal AI model for seamless language and text translations.
+• SeamlessM4TSeamlessM4T from Meta AI is a multilingual, multimodal AI model that can be used to translate spoken language (audio) into text and vice versa.
 Depending on the task, the model can perform translations for up to 100 languages.
-It can perform speech recognition, speech-to-text translation, speech-to-speech translation, text-to-text translation and text-to-speech translation.

 Discover the impressive ability of new AI models to create realistic images from text that are almost indistinguishable from real works of art.